-"Man shall be trained for war, and woman for the recreation of the warrior: all else is folly."
+"Man shall be trained for war, and woman for the recreation of the warrior: all else is folly." -Nietzsche

--Nietzsche

 So far we have examined in detail the Spartan man.
 It is time to consider the woman and to direct our attention towards her.
 The Spartans were perhaps the clearest representation of women of honor in the Iron Age, raised under a system that brought out their best qualities.
-But is it a paradox that, under a resounding patriarchy, women might enjoy broad freedoms?
-Is it nonsense that in a military where women should have nothing to do, they had more rights than women in any other Greek state?
+It a paradox that, under a resounding patriarchy, women enjoyed freedoms.
+Is it nonsense that in a military state where women should have nothing to do, they had more rights than women in any other Greek state?
 The German ideologue Alfred Rosenberg wrote: